Trusted WordPress tutorials, when you need them most.

 That being said, let’s see how to easily add GTIN, ISBN, and MPN schema in WordPress and WooCommerce.
 You can use the quick links below to jump to the method you want to use:

-Method 1: Add GTIN, ISBN, & MPN Schema to WordPress Website
+Method 1: Add Product Schema to a WordPress Post or Page

-If you are looking to add GTIN, ISBN, or MPN schema to your WordPress website, then this method is for you.
+If you are looking to add GTIN, ISBN, or MPN schema to a post or page in your WordPress website, then this method is for you.

-You can easily add this schema using All in One SEO (AIOSEO), which is the best WordPress SEO plugin on the market, used by over 3 million websites.
+You can easily add this schema using All in One SEO (AIOSEO), which is the best WordPress SEO plugin on the market and is used by over 3 million websites.

 The plugin also allows you to add different types of schema to your website, including FAQs, recipes, articles, and product schema.